-Polymer Clay Snake Bangles, Coiled Bracelets, and Scale Texture
+Polymer Clay Snake Bangles: Size, Sculpt, Texture

 This kind of bracelet is easier to size and refine cleanly when the wrist curve is set before the snake detail goes on.
 This guide shows how to form the circle first, then sculpt the head, belly, and scale pattern with less chance of distorting the intended bracelet fit.